FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 - [Completion of the sound behaviour](/doc/SoundModule.md)
 I also began testing out the distance sensor.
 To do so I just put it on a breadboard separately.
-- [Initial test of the distance sensor](/doc/InitialDistanceSensor.md)
+- [Initial test of the distance sensor](/doc/InitialDistanceSensor.md) After testing out the code individually I combined it in the main repository.

 **prjWeek2:**